Rhagadochir virgo

-Rhagadochir virgo is a species of webspinner, an insect in the order Embiidina, also known as Embioptera.
+The Ace webspinner (Rhagadochir virgo) is a species of webspinner, an insect in the order Embiidina, also known as Embioptera.
 This species is native to the Republic of the Congo in tropical West Africa.

 Ecology

-Only females of this species have been found, the insects reproducing by parthenogenesis.
+Only females of this species have been found, and the insects reproduce asexually by parthenogenesis, earning the nickname "Ace webspinners".
 Perhaps because of their close inter-relatedness, these insects are notably gregarious, crowding together in their silken tunnels.
 The insects spin their silk in a co-ordinated fashion and may move to new quarters in an organised group, a behaviour not observed elsewhere among members of this order.
 A female will lay a batch of eggs and wrap them in silk, often incorporating lichen pieces into the silk covering, which may be a form of providing food for the nymphs when they hatch.